qcri-social/AIDR/Installation-Instructions.md

 The `aidr-analytics` module is meant to provide data for various analytics and visualization of categorized tweet data.

 * Create a new database called `aidr_analysis`.
-Grant appropriate table and trigger permissions (similar to the instructions for setting up the `aidr_predict` database.
-Run  [db_update.sql](../tree/master/aidr-analytics/db_scripts/db_update.sql) script.
+Grant appropriate table and trigger permissions (similar to the instructions for setting up the `aidr_predict` database).
 * For first time build, set the property `hibernate.hbm2ddl.auto` to `create` in [persistence.xml](../tree/master/aidr-analytics/src/main/resources/META-INF/persistence.xml).
 For subsequent deployments, change the value to `update`.

 **WARNING**: Setting "hibernate.hbm2ddl.auto" to `create` drops and creates the aidr_analysis database!